Fires engulf Pakistan factories killing 314 workers

 In the eastern city of Lahore, a fire raged in a shoe factory, killing at least 25 people.

 Critics say nuclear-armed Pakistan's corrupt and ineffective government has failed to tackle the country's problems.
-The country is racked by a Taliban insurgency, widespread poverty, spiralling crime and daily power cuts.
+The country is racked by a Taliban insurgency, widespread poverty, spiraling crime and daily power cuts.

 "The owners were more concerned with safeguarding the garments in the factory than the workers," said garment factory employee Mohammad Pervez, holding up a photograph of his cousin, who is also a worker there and is missing.